douggetty/douggetty/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a cognitive scientist 🧠, data scientist 📈, and lover R. I created a personal website to showcase all three of these interests.
-The website has links to my academic research, Resume + CV, as well as blog posts that show R skills that I have been working on, statistical concepts I've been muddying through, and more.
+The website has links to my academic research, Resume + CV, as well as blog posts that show R skills that I have been learning, statistical concepts I've been muddying through, and more.

 Here are some resources I've found helpful to create this blog: